getnettadele/GitMasteryChallenge/README.md

-The first step in the exercise is Setting Up the Repository The second step in the exercise is  Branching and Merging The Third step in the exercise is Collaboration
+The first step in the exercise is Setting Up the Repository The second step in the exercise is  Branching and Merging The Third step in the exercise is Collaboration this is the first commit by collaborator abel